 - Paving slabs

 Use graph paper to create a to-scale (1cm = 50cm) plan of your patio.
-When you have dimensions in m2, you can order the requisite number of paving slabs for your patio project.
+When you have dimensions in square feet or square meters, you can order the requisite number of paving slabs for your patio project.

 For more complex paving patterns it may be helpful to dry lay your slabs out first to check that everything fits together seamlessly.